-This delightful recipe for Raspberry and White Chocolate Shortbread Tart has a buttery base topped with raspberry jam, fresh berries, and scattered white chocolate chips.
+This delightful recipe for Raspberry Tart has a buttery shortbread base topped with raspberry jam, fresh berries, and white chocolate chips.

 This delicious home-baked treat is a real crowd-pleaser.
 It’s an impressive looking dessert that is easy to prepare.
 It’s perfect for dinner parties and special occasions.

 This Raspberry and White Chocolate Shortbread Tart recipe is perfect because it doesn’t require fresh berries.
 It actually just uses raspberry jam and frozen berries so this wonderful dessert can be made all year round.